Bell Inequality in the Holographic EPR Pair: Constructing Holographic Bell Inequalityl

-The spin measurement of the quarks can be carried out by the Stern-Gerlach type experiment which applied a magnetic field gradience to generate a force that acts on the spins of the quarks.
-This introduces fluctuations to the world lines of quarks which set the boundary conditions for the {worldsheet} of the string fluctuations.
-Let $(\tt ,{\tu})$ be the new worldsheet coordinates in the current frame, then the string fluctuation is $X^{\mu }(\tt ,{\tu})=\big( \tt,{\tu}, \td_i (\tt ,{\tu})\big)$, with $i=(\tx,\ty,\tz)$.
-When ${\td_i }\ll 1$, the Nambu-Goto action of string with tension ${T_s}$ becomes
+In this section, we construct Bell Inequality in the holographic model of an EPR pair in \cite{Jensen:2013ora}.
+The spin measurement of the particles can usually be carried out by the Stern-Gerlach type experiment which applied a magnetic field gradience to generate a force that acts on the spins of the particles.
+We expect similar measurement can be carried out in the holographic EPR model, which introduces fluctuations to the world lines of quasiparticles which set the boundary conditions for the {worldsheet} of the string fluctuations.
+Let $\tx^a=(\tt ,{\tu})$ be the new worldsheet coordinates in the comoving frame, then the string fluctuation is described $X^{\mu }(\tt ,{\tu})=\big( \tt,{\tu}, \td_i (\tt ,{\tu})\big)$, with $i=(\tx,\ty,\tz)$.
+When the fluctuations ${\td_i }\ll 1$, the Nambu-Goto action of string with tension ${T_s}$ becomes